pingel-org/axle/axle-docs/src/main/mdoc/RoadMap.md

   * Plot entropy by turn # for each strategy
   * Plot simulated score distribution for each strategy

-* `aiMover.unmask` prevents `MontyHallSpec` "AI vs. AI game produces moveStateStream" from working
-  * will be an issue for all non-perfect information

 * GuessRiffleSpec: use `moveFromRandomState`

 * Gerrymandering sensitivity
-* Game theory axioms (Nash, etc)
-* `axle.game`: `Observable[T]`
-* move state dist stream

 * "You split, I choose" as game

-* Replace `axle.game.moveFromRandomState.mapToProb`

-* Clean up `axle.game.playWithIntroAndOutcomes`

-* The references to `movesMap` in `MoveFromRandomStateSpec.scala` illustrate a need for a cleaner way to create a hard-coded strategy -- which could just be in the form of a couple utility functions from `movesMap` to the data needed by `evGame.{moves,applyMove}` and `rm` strategy

-* Generalize `ConditionalProbabilityTable.uniform` into typeclass

-* Simplify `GuessRiffleProperties` (especially second property)
-* stateStreamMap only used in GuessRiffleProperties -- stop using chain?
-* stateStrategyMoveStream only used in GuessRiffleProperties

-* `Game.players` should be a part of GameState (or take it as an argument)?
-Will wait for pressing use case.
+### Deeper changes

+* `aiMover.unmask` prevents `MontyHallSpec` "AI vs. AI game produces moveStateStream" from working
+  * will be an issue for all non-perfect information

 * Identify all uses of `spire.random.Generator` (and other random value generation)